This plate-loaded exercise targets your lower chest. Moving each arm independently helps build strength and balance.

 1. Do not use momentum with excessive weight; focus on pushing with your muscles only.

-2. If you feel a pinching sensation in the front of your shoulder, reduce the range of motion or adjust the angle.
+2. If you feel a pinching sensation in the front of your shoulders, reduce the range of motion or adjust the angle.

-3. Engage your core and keep your back pressed against the seat to avoid excessive arching of your lower back.
+3. Engage your core and keep your back pressed against the seat to avoid excessively arching your lower back.

-Hammer Strength Plate-Loaded Iso-Lateral Decline Chest Press Alternatives
+Hammer Strength Plate-Loaded Iso-Lateral Decline Chest Press Community